-If they do not feel that the property they are offered is suitable for them they have 21 days from the date they are offered the property to request a review of the offer.
-This will be reviewed by the Choice Based Lettings Manager and advice will be sought from the Principal Management Officer before a final decision is made.
-If it is decided that the property was not suitable another direct offer of a suitable property will be made.
-If the applicant rejects this offer there will not be any further offers of property made and the applicant will be removed from Band A. Their application will be reassessed and they will be placed in the appropriate band.
+- 4.13.1.
+If a council housing tenant is assessed as having an emergency need for rehousing, as assessed by the Exceptional Needs Panel, they will receive one direct offer of suitable accommodation. - 4.13.2.
+Whilst we will look to rehouse in the tenant's preferred areas, if none are available or that area is not deemed safe by the panel, we will offer the next suitable available property.
+This could be any social housing property, anywhere within the Lancaster district area. - 4.13.3.
+If they do not feel that the property they are offered is suitable for them, they have 7 days from the date they are offered the property to request a review of the offer.
+This will be reviewed by the Exceptional Needs panel. - 4.13.4.
+If it is decided that the property was not suitable, another direct offer of a suitable property will be made.
+If the applicant rejects this offer there will not be any further direct offers of property made.
+Their application will be reassessed, and they will be placed in the appropriate band.

-4.13 Band A applicants who are not homeless or given exceptional needs status
+4.14.
+Band A applicants who are not homeless or given exceptional needs status

-If applicants have been placed in Band A due to other emergency housing needs they will either have the option to bid on properties for a two week period before receiving a direct offer or they may just receive one direct offer of suitable accommodation.
-This will be explained to the applicant in writing when they are placed in this Band.
+- 4.14.1.
+If applicants have been placed in Band A due to other emergency housing needs, they will either have the option to bid on properties for a two-week period before receiving a direct offer or they may just receive one direct offer of suitable accommodation.
+This will be explained to the applicant in writing when they are placed in this band. - 4.14.2.
+If they do not feel that the property they are offered is suitable for them, they have 21 days from the date they are offered the property to request a review of the offer.